algomaschine/Flask-Movie-Database/README.md

 Also, My DevOps frriend helped me get confident with ssh connections and also toggle the server’s system settings so everything would run smoothly.</li></p>
 </ul>

+## Future enhancements
+Currently, I am working on making a docker-compose file with a properly implemented NGINX for this project.

 ## Summary

 This project is not perfect in any way.
 It was my first big project, so, once I have completed the main challenges, I decided to leave it as it is in order to continue learning and building new things.